-Blockchain and Its Applications and Potentials
+Blockchain Technology and its Potential Applications

 Remember the classic ‘snake’ game in the cell phones of the 2000s (or even in YouTube of the slow internet era)?
 Remember how the snake increases one unit in size for every point it takes?
 Now consider, that the increase is a record of information, that is secure and can’t be modified and that the snake itself is a chain of records that is ever expanding; each point gained, and the subsequent size increase is an addition of a block to the chain.